The Angel on the High Street

 And as Hannah poured the coffee

-and I packed my pipe with tobacco
+and as I packed my pipe with tobacco

-William raised his chin
+William simply raised his chin to the breeze

 opened his throat